MindfulSoftwareLLC/opentelemetry_api/public_availability_plan.md

-# OpenTelemetry API for Dart Improvement Plan
+# OpenTelemetry API for Dart Public Availability Plan

-This plan outlines the steps needed to maximize the chances of acceptance and success for the OpenTelemetry API for Dart both on pub.dev and as a CNCF contribution.
-The plan is divided into sections focusing on different aspects of the project.
+This plan outlines the steps needed to make the OpenTelemetry API available for Dart both on pub.dev and as a CNCF contribution.

 ## 1. Package Structure and Documentation

 ### 1.1 Essential Documentation
-- [ ] Create a CONTRIBUTING.md file with guidelines for contributors
+- [x] Create a CONTRIBUTING.md file with guidelines for contributors
-- [ ] Add a CODE_OF_CONDUCT.md file (use the CNCF Code of Conduct)
+- [x] Add a CODE_OF_CONDUCT.md file (use the CNCF Code of Conduct)
-- [ ] Update README.md to include:
+- [x] Update README.md to include:
   - Clear project description
   - Getting started guide
   - API reference summary